 The best part of this garden gift in a jar is that you can use it as a planter after the gift is opened.
 I need a dozen or so of these great jars for my back porch!
 Be sure to add some rocks to the bottom of the jar before you add in the dirt for some drainage.

 You can even change up the words that you etch on the jar to make some fun and custom mason jar planters.
 Let your imagination run wild and have fun with this one.
 I hope y’all have enjoyed this fun idea for a garden gift in a jar.
 Anyone in your life that has a green thumb needs this gift idea!

 Need to print the instructions for this project?
 You can use the card below!

 - Quart mason jar Smooth-sided ones work best for this project.

 - Etchall Squeegee

-- Gardening gift items for inside of jar
+- Decoration for top and gift for inside

-Start by cutting the word “GROW” from the vinyl on your craft cutter.
-I used my Silhouette and choose a font I loved.
+- Start by cutting the word “GROW” from the vinyl on your craft cutter.
 Remove the outside from the vinyl word and any letter “middles” (like the O).

 - fertilizer spikes

 - plant markers